anyosa/coding-group/index.md

 #### Vår 2022 🌺

 - E1 Wednesday 04.05.22
-  -  Pytorch session.
+  -  Overview: Common use of PyTorch from the basics to the advanced by Daesoo Lee.
-- E2 June
+- E2 Wednesday 15.06.22
-  - Debugging session.
+  - Tools for Debugging (and Organizing Code) in R and Rstudio by John Paige.

 #### Høst 2021 ☃️